-Coal Mine Methane
+Coal Mine Methane and Just Transition

 Electronic version of the Best Practice Guidance for Effective Methane Recovery and Use from Abandoned Coal Mines available also in Russian, Spanish and Chinese.